conda-incubator/conda-store-ui/README.md

 In order to setup the environment variables correctly, you should create a .env file and inside copy the contents of the .env.example file.
-REACT_APP_API_URL - base API url that will be used when creating RTK Query queries REACT_APP_AUTH_TOKEN - authentication token required for access on certain endpoints REACT_APP_AUTH_METHOD - see https://github.com/Quansight/conda-store-ui/issues/53
+REACT_APP_API_URL - base API url that will be used when creating RTK Query queries REACT_APP_AUTH_TOKEN - authentication token required for access to certain endpoints REACT_APP_AUTH_METHOD - see https://github.com/Quansight/conda-store-ui/issues/53